matholroyd/bps/README.markdown

     heroku run rake db:migrate  # Migrate database after update, if necessary heroku restart              # If a migration was necessary, a restart is likely needed

+## Misc Heroku tasks

 If you need to reset the database for some reason, use the following.
 Note you will **lose all data**, meaning that if your bitcoin addresses (and their associated private keys) have unspent bitcoins associated with them, you will lose those bitcoins!

     heroku pg:reset DATABASE_URL --confirm bps

+The app can also be run in a **demo mode**.
+This allows anyone to log in, wipe the data, etc. Obviously **do not run** this if you intend to actually use the site for yourself.

+    heroku config:add BPS_DEMO_MODE=TRUE
+    heroku config:remove BPS_DEMO_MODE      # turn off demo mode

 # Roadmap